Monte Antico

 Monte Antico is a village in Tuscany, central Italy, administratively a frazione of the comune of Civitella Paganico, province of Grosseto, in the area of the Ombrone Valley.
 At the time of the 2001 census its population amounted to 33.

 Geography

 Monte Antico is about 35 km from Grosseto and 18 km from Civitella Marittima, and it is situated where river Ombrone and river Orcia meet.

 It is composed by two hamlets, Monte Antico Alto, where it is situated the ancient castle, and Monte Antico Scalo, the modern neighbourhood near to the train station.

+History

+Monte Antico originated as a settlement before the year 1000, occupying a dominant position over the Ombrone valley as a possession of the Ardengheschi family, who built an early castle.
+During the 14th century the site passed to the Buonsignori and subsequently to the Salimbeni family, before coming under the control of the Tolomei in the late 15th century.

+Following the opening of the Siena–Grosseto railway line in 1872, a railway station was established at the foot of the castle.

+After World War II, in connection with the land reform launched in Maremma in 1951, the area near the railway station was selected for the construction of a modern service village.
+Designed by architect Antonio Provenzano between 1954 and 1958, the village included a central courtyard square, a church, and a social building.